 Enjoy the evolution of Bauhaus from October 21st, 2020 to June 6th, 2021.

 A normal entrance ticket or appropriate sightseeing pass to the Vienna Furniture Museum gets you into the exhibition, too.
 While there, don’t forget to see the museum proper, which combines both furniture design with exhibits of impressive historical importance.

 How to get to the Bauhaus exhibition

 See the main museum article for travel suggestions.
-The museum sits just off Vienna’s main shopping street for locals and not far from the MuseumsQuartier (home to three museums of modern and contemporary art).
+The institution sits just off Vienna’s main shopping street for locals and not far from the MuseumsQuartier (home to three museums of modern and contemporary art).